for everything you need to know about strata...

 Record Keeping Service

-Some EC's have reported good savings in both time and money due to the greater level of control they can exercise, not to mention the reduction in the SM's fees due to the reduced workload.
-These savings can make it worth the effort but it does require quite an extra time commitment from the EC members.
+Some SC's have reported good savings in both time and money due to the greater level of control they can exercise, not to mention the reduction in the SM's fees due to the reduced workload.
+These savings can make it worth the effort but it does require quite an extra time commitment from the SC members.
 Always keep in mind though that this style of management does NOT suit everyone.

 Top